Projects per year

 As described in more detail below, my interests developed largely from early contacts with the work of Rab Mulvey (s-block metals), Ewen Smith (dyes and pigments) and the Solid-State group in what was Strathclyde's Pharmacy Dept. aka Alastair Florence and Norman Shankland (pharmaceutical materials).

-So far this has led to over 500 publications - lately at a rate of about 30-35 per year.
+So far this has led to around 600 publications - lately at a rate of about 24 per year.
 Work has been sponsored by CNPq, GSK, AstraZeneca, Organon, Schering-Plough, the EPSRC, STFC, CCLRC, WESTChem and the University of Strathclyde.

 Working with the Mulvey group led me to appreciate that the elegant simplicity of the fundamental properties of s-block metals could lead to beautifully complex structures of materials with intrinsic usefulness.